SeldonIO/seldon-ucl/README.md

 # Seldon + UCL Data Cleaning System
 A data exploration and cleaning Web application developed by 2nd year UCL students for Seldon.
 A user-friendly and scalable solution to load, clean, analyze and visualize data.
+[Click here](http://students.cs.ucl.ac.uk/2015/group19/) for our project website.

 ## Installation Instructions
 ### Vagrant VM